nusco/narjillos/backlog.md

 ###Lab Technician

-* Fix bug with non-repeatable experiments °°°
+* Fix bug with non-repeatable experiments (is it still there?) °
 * Lock on single Narjillo °
 * Bench with stats
 * "Real Time" and "Fast" slider